always-developing/alwaysdeveloping-website-src/input/posts/dailydrop/2022/07/27-null-forgiving/index.md

 ## Notes

 While not an operator for every day use for most applications, the `null-forgiving` operator can be very useful in resolving certain inaccurate warnings.
 However take care when using the operator, and only implement when sure that the compiler is incorrect.
-While the code itself will not throw any exceptions **because** of the operator usage (it's ignored at runtime), the code could throw exceptions due to the the expression in question being `null` - which the compiler was trying to warn about (before being mainually overwritten with the operator)
+While the code itself will not throw any exceptions **because** of the operator usage (it's ignored at runtime), the code could throw exceptions due to the the expression in question being `null` - which the compiler was trying to warn about (before being manually overwritten with the operator)

 ---